Possible Bearish Inside Day Candle Pattern Detected for Campbell Soup Co (NYSE:CPB) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Campbell Soup Co (NYSE:CPB)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Campbell Soup Co (NYSE:CPB) based on the price action in the company's shares.
-Today's price range of $50.55 and $51.34 is within yesterday's high and low of the day.
+Yesterday's price range of $50.55 and $51.34 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Campbell Soup Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Campbell Soup Company, with its subsidiaries, manufactures and markets branded convenience food products.
 The Company's core divisions include soups and sauces, biscuits and confectionery, and foodservice.
 Campbell's distributes its products worldwide.